MosheBerman/MBCalendarKit/README.md

 Getting Started:
 ---------------

 You'll need to set up the dependencies, described below.
 Alternatively, MBCalendarKit is now a registered CocoaPod.
-I don't use CocoaPods, but the process of listing it was simple enough, and it includes a check to ensure I did it correctly, so adding MBCalendarKit to your project as a pod is expected to work.
+I don't use CocoaPods, but I did run a quick test on using the following line in my Podfile:

+`pod 'MBCalendarKit', '~>2.2.0'`

+If there are any problems, please head over to issue #48 and leave a comment.

 Dependencies: